 Allowances are made for the fact that students do not arrive at the School with an identical mathematical foundation and that development in this learning area occurs at different times and at varying rates.
-Our program is designed to allow students to be challenged across a range of difficulty levels and to concentrate on content that is appropriate to their current stage of development.
+Our programs are designed to allow students to be challenged and to concentrate on content that is appropriate to their current stage of development.